 Total debts of the business and shareholder’s equity are two main components.
 The balance sheet already has the details of shareholder’s equity, what needs to be worked on is total business debts.
 The name itself depicts the method of calculation.

-Total Business Debts = Short term debts + Long term debts
+Total Business Debts = Short-term debts + Long term debts

 The industry in which your company is breathing is very important to consider while using the Debt to Equity Ratio.
-This is because the capital need and the growth rates vary depending upon the types of industry your business belongs to.
-There could be a high D/E Ration in a certain industry, while comparatively low D/E Ration in another industry.
+This is because the capital needs and the growth rates vary depending upon the type of industry your business belongs to.

 Personal Finances and D/E Ratio:

-Debt/Equity = Total Personal Liabilities/personal Assets
+Debt/Equity = Total Personal Liabilities/Personal Assets

-Here personal debt, liabilities, and personal assets are prominent components.
-By personal debt, we mean the loan taken by the individual or the small business.
 The lenders usually evaluate D/E to have an idea of how capable is the person to carry on with the loan episodes if his income stops for a temporary time period.

 Conclusion:

-The concept of the Debt to Equity Ratio is important as it is helpful to indicate the financial health of a company by analyzing the aspects of owned and borrowed capital.
+The concept of this ratio is important as it is helpful to indicate the financial health of a company by analyzing the aspects of owned and borrowed capital.
 In some cases, the D/E Ratio can be misleading if handled in the wrong manner.
-It depends so much on the industry that your business belongs to.
-Since some companies are heavily capital intensive while others are low and this changes the high and lows of the D/E Ratio as well.